haeyoonp/hy04040/README.md

     🌱 I’m currently learning computer science at the University of Chicago

-    👯 I’m looking to collaborate on many data related projects
+    👯 I’m looking to collaborate on data related projects

     📫 How to reach me: under my profile :)